AriJalk/old-unity-solo-train-game/README.md

 Development has **restarted** under the `main` branch, with a new focus on building a **modular Unity framework** for turn-based hex strategy games, rather than implementing a specific game.

-📦 The new version is available here: [Turn-Based Hex Strategy Framework (main branch)](https://github.com/AriJalk/prototype-game-framework/tree/main)
+📦 The new version is available here: [(Turn-Based Hex Strategy Framework for Unity))](https://github.com/AriJalk/unity-hex-game-engine/tree/main)

 If you’re looking for the latest architecture and reusable systems, check out the new `main` branch!